will-koz/cumin/txt/personalizing.md

 `favicon.ico` and it is incredibly rare that the favicon should be changed, but if necessary, the `favicon` field changes the icon that is rendered in the title bar.
 The title bar text itself can be changed with the `title` field.

+Most of the personalizing is done in the css, not in the json file; in fact it looks pretty bad if you don't specify any CSS files, so make sure to do that.